1. Home

 Google Docs Example

-There’s a good chance you’re trying to sneak in too much information that may not be relevant to the job posting or otherwise doesn’t belong on your resume.
+There’s a good chance you’re trying to sneak in information that may not be relevant to the job posting or otherwise doesn’t belong on your resume.
 If word bloat is the real problem, then tinkering with your resume margins is an ill-advised solution.
 All that effort you put into winning the hiring manager’s attention will backfire.

 Expert tip